gerritdewitt/Useful-Scripts/munki-import-automations/McAfee-Agent/ReadMe.md

 2. Verify that the Agent is installed and working properly.
 Other McAfee components should be delivered to the client computer after the Agent is able to communicate with its server.

-3. Determine the version of the installed Agent: how?
+3. Determine the version of the installed Agent by searching for the *Version* string in one or both of these files:
+   - **/etc/cma.d/EPOAGENT3700MACX/config.xml**
+   - <pre>cat /etc/cma.d/EPOAGENT3700MACX/config.xml | grep Version</pre>
+   - **/etc/ma.d/EPOAGENT3000/config.xml**
+   - <pre>cat /etc/ma.d/EPOAGENT3000/config.xml | grep Version</pre>

 ## Add McAfee Agent to the Repository ##
 1. Run the *make-pkg-and-pkginfo.py* script and follow its prompts to generate the disk image and *pkginfo* file.
 For example: